Azure/ALZ-Bicep/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Telemetry
+When you deploy one or more modules in Azure Landing Zones Bicep repo, Microsoft can identify the installation of said module with the deployed Azure resources.
+Microsoft can correlate these resources used to support the software.
+Microsoft collects this information to provide the best experiences with their products and to operate their business.
+The telemetry is collected through customer usage attribution.
+The data is collected and governed by [Microsoft's privacy policies](https://www.microsoft.com/trustcenter).

+If you don't wish to send usage data to Microsoft, details on how to turn it of can be found [here][wiki_cuaid].

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft